Onboarding Guide

 You need a team admin to invite you first.
 If you are creating a new team from scratch, follow the Teams & Projects guide, then come back here.

-Step 2 — Sign in with Google
+Step 2 — Sign in with GitHub

 Step 3 — Verify your team membership